 The standout ingredient in this dish is allspice.
 Allspice is a very important spice in the Caribbean pantry (think Jamaican jerk seasoning).
 Caribbean cuisine has many ethnic influences as the Caribbean is a great melting pot.
 This dish does incorporate many ingredients typical of the cuisine – allspice, red chile powder, cumin, ginger, beans and rice, scallions, avocado, etc.

 While my Caribbean Arroz con Pollo shares many ingredients with my popular recipe Peruvian Chicken and Rice (Arroz Con Pollo), you’ll find the flavors are quite different… Same concept, though.
-The chicken gets browned and removed from a heavy cast iron skillet, the aromatics get cooked to intensify their flavors, and then the chicken, veggies, and liquid cozy up in the pan for about 20 minutes until the sweet potatoes and rice are tender and the chicken is cooked through.
+The chicken gets browned and removed from a heavy cast iron skillet, the aromatics get cooked to intensify their flavors, and then the chicken, rice, veggies, and liquid cozy up in the pan for about 20 minutes until the sweet potatoes and rice are tender and the chicken is cooked through.
 While this skillet of deliciousness cooks, prep the garnishes… It really is that simple!

 Do you have your own variant of chicken and rice?
 If so, I’d love to hear about it in my comments section below… Until next time,